Technology

 By providing an opaque hint and not providing the word list, Strands creates a brain-teasing game that takes a little longer to play than its other games, like Wordle and Connections.

-SEE ALSO: Wordle today: Answer, hints for July 29 SEE ALSO: NYT Connections hints today: Clues, answers for July 29 NYT Strands hint for today’s theme: You got that right!
+SEE ALSO: Wordle today: Answer, hints for October 9, 2025 SEE ALSO: NYT Connections hints today: Clues, answers for October 9, 2025 NYT Strands hint for today’s theme: Just in case

 Today’s NYT Strands theme plainly explained